Skip to main content

 • 4 npm packages depend on @xmldom/xmldom (4 direct, 0 indirect)

-Ecosystem-wide dependent count for version 0.9.0.
+Ecosystem-wide dependent count for version 0.9.0 and other introduced versions.

 Summary